News

 Prevalence of ‘pouch failure’ of the ileoanal pouch in ulcerative colitis: a systematic review and meta‑analysis

 One of the important questions for pouchees is how long is their pouch likely to last?
 It is a regular question during webinars, during the zoom pouch forums and on the J-pouch support Facebook group at RLG and reflects a general concern that pouches will deteriorate over time.
-There are lots of references to pouch failure rates, but the generally accepted wisdom is 10-11% and the scientific medical literature quotes 2-15%, depending on many variables.
-A definitive statement on pouch failure rate has long been undermined by the fact that no one knows for sure how many pouch surgeries have been carried out (in the UK).
-Without an accurate number of pouches, it is impossible to have an accurate estimate of proportion of surgeries that eventually end up in pouch failure.
+There are lots of references to pouch failure rates in medical publications – the generally accepted wisdom is 10-11% and publications from all over the world quote 2-15%, depending on many variables.
+No one knows for sure how many pouch surgeries have been carried out, which makes it difficult to estimate the failure rate.

-Another way to estimate PFR (pouch failure rate) is to look at the published medico-scientific literature from clinical trials, where extensive data is meticulously collected.
+Another way to estimate pouch failure rate is to look at the published medico-scientific literature from clinical trials, where extensive data is meticulously collected.
 But most single clinical trials are not very big, tend to involve a small, localised population and are not necessarily representative of the wider situation.

-Gathering together clinical trial data from multiple studies is one way to access large amounts of data to produce broader estimates.
-Medical researchers from Imperial College London have done just this.
-In a paper published in the prestigious International Journal of Colorectal Disease the researchers collecting together data from many clinical trials and analysed it through a “meta-analysis”.
-Care has to be taken with meta-analyses to ensure that the data from many different sources can be lumped together (technical term) but, if so, then the conclusions are likely to be more robust than from individual studies because the numbers involved are much larger.
+Medical researchers from Imperial College, London, have recently gathered together the data on pouch failure from a number of similar studies.
+In a paper published in the prestigious International Journal of Colorectal Disease the researchers’ collected data from many clinical trials and analysed it through a “meta-analysis”.
+Care has to be taken with meta-analyses to ensure that the data from many different sources can be summed up and analysed together but, if so, then the conclusions are likely to be more robust than from individual studies because the numbers involved are much larger.
 The investigators specifically focussed on adults (aged at least 18 years) and who had their surgeries due to ulcerative colitis.
-Pouchees will be pleased to hear the estimates of PFR from this meta-analysis were surprisingly low.
+Pouchees will be reassured to hear the estimates of pouch failure rate from this meta-analysis were surprisingly low.

 The results of the meta-analysis are dramatic, as follows: